ivorpad/react-redux-boilerplate/README.md

-# React with Redux and Redux Saga Boilerplat
+# React with Redux and Redux Saga Boilerplate

 This is just a boilerplate to jumpstart the development process with React + Redux + Redux Saga